Cannon Beach Birdwatching Walking Tour

 Cannon Beach Nature Trail

-Follow the trail up from the beach then walk the bark trail running along the north side of the schoolyard adjacent to Ecola Creek, then cross the road and look for the Cannon Beach Nature Trail across from NeCus Park.
+Follow the trail up from the beach, then walk the bark trail along the north side of the schoolyard adjacent to Ecola Creek, then cross the road and look for the Cannon Beach Nature Trail across from NeCus Park.
 In this section of Ecola Creek, you’ll often discover busy waterfowl like Common Mergansers with their distinctively long, narrow bodies perfect for diving; Northern Shovelers with their broad, flat bills; and diving black and white Buffleheads in winter and spring.
 Watch along the shores for chattering blue and white Belted Kingfishers and lanky Great Blue Herons fishing for their next snack.
-In the right seasons, you may also discover Western Grebes, Hooded Mergansers and Great Egrets.
+In the good seasons, you may also discover Western Grebes, Hooded Mergansers, and Great Egrets.
 As the trail gets more wooded, listen for the songs of woodland birds like Song Sparrows and Black-Capped Chickadees.

 Settling Ponds & Little Pompey Wetland

 SIDE TRIP: Chapman Point and Bird Rocks At the far north end of the beach, the stars of the avian show at Chapman Point are the large colonies of penguin-like Common Murres that crowd shoulder to shoulder onto nearby offshore rocks throughout the summer.
-With numbers easily in the thousands, you can often hear their gargling ruckus before you even get close enough to observe them.
+With numbers in the thousands, you can often hear their gargling ruckus before you even get close enough to observe them.